spencer-shadley/completed-class/01-Class-Content/19-React/README.md

 * Compose functional and stateful components and explain their differences
 * Explain one-way data binding and its relationship to components and props
 * Compose event handlers and update application state based on user form input
-* Build and deploy a static React application to GitHub Pages using gh-pages

-## Homework: Clicky Game
+## Homework: Employee Directory
-* For this assignment, you'll create a memory game with React.
+* For this assignment, you'll create a employee directory with React.
 This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.

 ## Helpful Links
 * [Why did we build React?](https://reactjs.org/blog/2013/06/05/why-react.html)